Mitrudu

-Mitrudu is a 2009 Indian Telugu-language drama film produced by Sivalenka Krishna Prasad under Vaishavi Cinema banner, directed by Mahadev.
+Mitrudu is a 2009 Indian Telugu-language comedy drama film produced by Sivalenka Krishna Prasad under Vaishavi Cinema banner, directed by Mahadev.
 Starring Nandamuri Balakrishna, Priyamani and music composed by Mani Sharma.
 This film was later dubbed into Hindi as Aaj Ka Hindustani and Bhojpuri as Phool Aur Kaante.

 Plot

 The film begins with industrialist Sai Krishna, whose beloved only daughter, Indu, is studying abroad and aspires to be a top-tier son-in-law.
 Muni Swamy approaches him to marry Indu to his infamous son when a brawl erupts.
 Simultaneously, Sai Krishna finds a prosperous alliance for Indu via advocate Vishwanath and proceeds.
 In between, enraged Muni Swamy ploys an attempt to kill him, which accelerates a disastrous accident, but he is safe.
 After one year, Indu lands in India secretly and visits Kumbakonam to meet a powerful astrologer as she has a defect in her horoscope.
 The astrologer proclaims the remedy is that she should marry an incredible man, and the only way to detect him is through his bravery and strength.

 Now, Indu returns to Malaysia, where Aditya is a valor but disparate & despond and waiting to depart from life.
 Indu is acquainted with and feels him, as declared in her star sign.
 From there, she shadows him as white on rice, confirming him to her destiny.
 Indu always aids his physically challenged friend Madhu, who upholds a welfare organization for the needy.
 Indu proposes to Aditya, which he denies but accepts after being observant of her liking, and the two weddings.
 As a flabbergast, Indu hoodwinked Aditya since her spouse's death is inevitable in the horoscope within a month; ergo, to abscond it, she has made this play.
 Indeed, she is in love with Madhu, unbeknownst that he is an imposter and regular whom her wealth has entrapped.